eyadproff/bw/.github/ISSUE_TEMPLATE/new-feature-request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Summary of Request**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature requested.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Business Problem/Improvement**
+Describe the business problem this feature request is intended to address.
+How will this impact or improve the business operations?

+**Current Process**
+How do you currently address this issue?
+What actions do you take?

+**To-Be Process**
+Provide details of feature requested.
+Include actions, workflow or other specific requirements.

+**Acceptance Criteria**
+Specify the acceptance criteria that the feature must meet for acceptance into a production release (e.g., Field must be editable, System prompts an alert message when ..., etc.)